One of the biggest challenges we overcame at Skylift was getting product-market fit to prove to investors we had a viable business.

 In our first investor deck, we referenced a 2015 IbisWorld report on the Courier and Express Delivery market.
 We made the same argument as almost every ambitious entrepreneur, “Should we attain merely 1percent of global market share…” Global market size was $246B, growing at 1.9 percent a year.
 Just imagine what we assumed our first year’s revenue would be.

-Find how many more of your specific type of customer exist in a targeted region or industry.
+Find how many more of your specific type of customer exists in a targeted region or industry.
 Many entrepreneurs struggle with this because they take a top-down approach only.
 But quantifying a market requires you to take both approaches: top-down and bottom-up.

 When you take a bottom-up view, your focus shifts from the superficial and sometimes fabricated “we have a multi-billion dollar market” to the reality of how many people deal with the problem you’re solving.